Songblade/SettlersOfCatan/README.md

 	Development cards can be purchased using '4'
 	Players may only purchase development cards if it is their turn and there are development cards ramaining in the deck Development cards may not be played on the turn they were purchased on, or when it is not the player's turn.
+	Development cards are displayed on the bottom right of the window.
+	Opponent's development card quantities are displayed to the right of their icons.

 *Ports and Bank Trading*
 	Players can trade with the bank using 'A'